OpenSourceLAN/steam-discover/README.md

 The API returns the user's display name and the current game.
 Hey presto, we have our data!

-There are two caveats here -
+There are three caveats here -

-1) If a user does not have steam home broadcast enabled, we will not know that they exist
+1. If a user does not have steam home broadcast enabled, we will not know that they exist
-2) If a user has their Steam profile set to private, we will be able to see what their display name is, but not if they're online or which game they're playing
+2. If a user has their Steam profile set to private, we will be able to see what their display name is, but not if they're online or which game they're playing
+3. The Steam API is limited to "100k requests per hour" (or something like that, per the terms of use) - so if you're at a giant LAN party, don't set this to poll the API every 2 seconds.

 ### Roadmap